-The Finance Committee is a sub-committee of the Board of Governors.
+The Finance, Audit & Risk Committee is a sub-committee of the Board of Governors.
 Its principal purpose is to oversee and protect the financial position of the Academy Trust by considering the budget each year, monitoring income and expenditure against the budget, reviewing reports from the finance team and the programme of internal audit, offering guidance and support to the Headteacher and Director of Finance and Business.
-The Finance Committee also fulfils the role of the Audit Committee.
+The Finance, Audit & Risk Committee also fulfils the role of the Audit Committee.
 The Academy's Risk Register is regularly reviewed by the various Committees and by the Board of Governors.
-The Financial risks were last reviewed on 23 June 2020.

-Finance Meetings Out of a
+Finance, Audit & Risk Committee Meetings attended Out of a possible

-Committee attended possible

-Mrs V Allen 4 6
+Mrs V Allen 1 6

-Mr A J Bacon 6 6
+Mr A J Bacon 4 6

-Miss D Brown 4 6
+Miss D Brown 2 6

 Mr J Carey 6 6

 Ms L H Fernando 6 6

-Mr T Myers 3 6
+Mr T Myers 1 2

-Mrs A Slotwinska Governor resigned 1 March 2021 3 3

-Mrs D Tapp 5 6
+Mrs D Tapp 6 6